CharlotteGore/Cassette-Express/README.md

 In the repo, in the EXAMPLE folder, there's a skeleton Express.js application.
 The files of interest are app.js, views/index.jade and the javascript files in /public/javascripts.
 If you go into this folder, do `npm install` then `node app.js` you can test it's working.

+##Cassette Options

+The only real configuration is to do with paths.

+	// this...
+	var cassette = require('cassette-express')();
+	// is a shortcut for..
+	var cassette = require('cassette-express')({
+			assetsPath : '/public/javascripts',
+			outputPath : '/javascripts',
+			buildPath : '/cassette',
+			mode : 'debug'
+		})

+If your javascript assets are somewhere else, this is how you would configure that.
+It's probably best to leave the buildPath as '/cassette' - this makes your minified bundles output to `/public/javascripts/cassette` by default.

+This API is pretty horrible.
+Sorry.

 ##Next Steps

 - Integration with Amazon S3 to allow automatic upload of minified bundles